 6. Most kitchen canisters look very similar in photos on the web.
 Do you think that means that they are all of the same quality and have the same quantity of filter material inside?

 7. Give it the ‘common sense’ test.
 One brand has 3/4 of a pound of activated alumina, for example.
 Another has 1.5 pounds.
-Both say that you will get good fluoride removal for a year.
 What do you think?

 8. Tests can be indicative of what filters will do.
 But do you really think that a one-time test in a lab tells you how your filter will perform after 6 or 10 months of use?
 Remember – the amount of contact time between water and filter material determines amount of filtration.
 More of the right filter material means more filtering.